 MetLife Europe Insurance is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact non-life insurance businesses in non-life classes 1, 2, 8, 9, 16 and 18 under the European Union (Insurance and Reinsurance) Regulations 2015.
 It has branches across Europe in Spain, Portugal, Italy, France, Slovakia, Czech Republic and Romania.
-It also provides insurance and reinsurance services in Germany, Austria, Greece, Poland, Russia and the UK.
+It operates via Freedom of Service (FOS) in Germany, Austria, Greece, Poland and the UK.
+It also reinsures business from Russia.